arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 There were a few other things I disliked about the Vue syntax that I won't go greatly into detail about, but here are the bullets:

 - Being forced to wrap all pages/components in `<template>` tags
-- Requiring wrapped components makes sense in React, where files are TypeScript that return markup in a function, but it feels icky in a markup-only file.
 - Markup-based logic being controlled by the `v-foo` directives
 - Multiple script tags (setup and regular)
 - The required `:` before props/attributes that will contain javascript